JeevaSaravanan/Characterization-and-Analysis-of-Entities-and-Narratives-in-Novels/README.md

 - Outputs entities for subsequent role and narrative classification.

 ### Results
+Below is the sample NERs detected in the book The Secret Adversary by Agatha Christie, this will be used in the Entity role clssification.
 <div style="display: flex; justify-content: center;">
     <img src="NER/assets/tuppence_ner.png" alt="Tupence NER" style="width: 20%; margin-right: 30px;">
     <img src="NER/assets/whitting_ner.png" alt="Whittington NER" style="width: 20%;">
 </div>

 ## Entity Role Classification
+The Entity Role Classification module identifies and categorizes characters in novels based on their narrative roles, such as Protagonist, Antagonist, or Supporting Character.
+It also assigns nuanced traits across moral, emotional, and behavioral dimensions, offering a detailed understanding of character dynamics and their contributions to the story.

 ### Methodology
 ![img](role_classification/assets/role_classification_pipeline.png)